Board of County Commissioners

 Commissioner MeetingsWork Sessions are held every Tuesday morning at 8:30am at the Administration Building at 398 Lewis Street.
 These sessions are when the Commissioners can come together and discuss any topic or for staff to inform them of any items that may be of interest and future consideration by the Board.
 No decisions are made at Work Sessions.
 All documents and items discussed are Work Product.

 The Board also meets on the first and third Tuesday of each month at 1:30pm at the same location.
-These Regular Board of County Commissioners meetings are when the Board will make decisions on items brought before them.
+These Regular Board of County Commissioners meetings are when the Board will make concrete decisions on items brought before them.
+Residents may speak on any concern at the start of these meetings and have three minutes to do so.
+They must fill out a request from prior to the start of the meeting to be heard.

 Public Hearing/Meeting Rules